 HTTPS prevents intruders from being able to passively listen to communications between your websites and your users.

 One common misconception about HTTPS is that the only websites that need HTTPS are those that handle sensitive communications.
-Every unprotected HTTP request can potentially reveal information about the behaviors and identities of your users.
-Although a single visit to one of your unprotected websites may seem benign, some intruders look at the aggregate browsing activities of your users to make inferences about their behaviors and intentions, and to de-anonymize their identities.
+Every unprotected HTTP request can potentially reveal information about the behaviours and identities of your users.
+Although a single visit to one of your unprotected websites may seem benign, some intruders look at the aggregate browsing activities of your users to make inferences about their behaviours and intentions and to de-anonymize their identities.
 For example, employees might inadvertently disclose sensitive health conditions to their employers just by reading unprotected medical articles.